futurelogxyz/futurelogxyz.github.io/content/zh/_index.md

 ---
-author: Mark Dumay
+author: wallezen
-title: Welcome to Hinode!
+title: Log for The Future
 ---

-A clean documentation and blog theme for your Hugo site based on Bootstrap 5.
+leave things better than you found them